How long can lizards breathe underwater?

 “Scuba-diving” lizard can stay underwater for 16 minutes video:

-The Galapagos marine iguana
+The comparable Galapagos marine iguana can also stay underwater for long periods

 The scuba diving lizard or water anole isn’t the only lizard to dive underwater.
 The other lizard that also swims and eats underwater is the Galapagos marine iguana.